 It’s not something most of us were taught to do.
 Plus, because of The Sex Myth, this conversation feels more difficult and awkward than most.
 Even for us sex educators!

 When I read My Life on the Swingset, I identified with some many of the author’s experiences, lessons, and realizations.
 During these juicy discoveries, I wondered if my beau experienced similar thoughts and feelings.
 When I eventually blurted out my question, I stumbled over my words and rambled a lot.
 He felt awkward and taken off-guard (we were walking out of the subway with 100 other people so you know…don’t do that).

 Reading about sex makes it easier to talk about

 Books and articles inspire new ideas.
 They give you an opening play in having this difficult conversation.
 They bridge the gap between “I want to talk about sex” and “I don’t know how to start!”

 I read about [sexy thing] What do you think about that?

-Simple.
+It’s Simple.
 Direct.
-Plus it gives them some context and invites them into the conversation with you.
-All setting you up for a fabulous conversation.
+Plus, it gives some context and invites the other person into the conversation with you.
+All of this sets you up for a fabulous conversation.